Politics of the Southern United States: Civil Rights Movement

-The South becomes majority Republican
+Republican gains

 For nearly a century after Reconstruction (1865–1877), the majority of the white South identified with the Democratic Party.
 Republicans during this time would only control parts of the mountains districts in southern Appalachia and competed for statewide office in the former border states.
 Before 1948, Southern Democrats believed that their stance on states' rights and appreciation of traditional southern values, was the defender of the southern way of life.
 Southern Democrats warned against designs on the part of northern liberals, Republicans (including Southern Republicans), and civil rights activists, whom they denounced as "outside agitators".

 The adoption of the first civil rights plank by the 1948 convention and President Truman's Executive Order 9981, which provided for equal treatment and opportunity for African-American military service members, divided the Democratic party's northern and southern wings.
 In 1952, the Democratic Party named John Sparkman, a moderate Senator from Alabama, as their vice presidential candidate with the hope of building party loyalty in the South.
 By the late 1950s, the national Democratic Party again began to embrace the Civil Rights Movement, and the old argument that Southern whites had to vote for Democrats to protect segregation grew weaker.
 Modernization had brought factories, national businesses and a more diverse culture to cities such as Atlanta, Dallas, Charlotte and Houston.
 This attracted millions of U.S. migrants from outside the region, including many African Americans to Southern cities.
 They gave priority to modernization and economic growth, over preservation of the old economic ways.

 After the Civil Rights act of 1964 and The Voting Rights Act of 1965 were passed in Congress, only a small element resisted, led by Democratic governors Lester Maddox of Georgia, and especially George Wallace of Alabama.
 These populist governors appealed to a less-educated, working-class electorate, that favored the Democratic Party, but also supported segregation.
 After the Brown v.
 Board of Education Supreme Court case that outlawed segregation in schools in 1954, integration caused enormous controversy in the white South.
 For this reason, compliance was very slow and was the subject of violent resistance in some areas.

 The Democratic Party no longer acted as the champion of segregation.
-Newly-enfranchised African American voters began supporting Democratic candidates at the 80-90-percent levels, producing Democratic leaders such as Julian Bond and John Lewis of Georgia, and Barbara Jordan of Texas.
+Newly enfranchised African American voters began supporting Democratic candidates at the 80-90-percent levels, producing Democratic leaders such as Julian Bond and John Lewis of Georgia, and Barbara Jordan of Texas.

-Many white southerners switched to the Republican Party during the 1960s, most for reasons unrelated to race.
+Many white southerners switched to the Republican Party during the 1960s, for a variety of reasons.
 The majority of white southerners shared conservative positions on taxes, moral values, and national security.
 The Democratic Party had increasingly liberal positions rejected by these voters.
 In addition, the younger generations, who were politically conservative but wealthier and less attached to the Democratic Party, replaced the older generations who remained loyal to the party.
 The shift to the Republican Party took place slowly and gradually over almost a century.